Vick606/Vick606/README.md

 ### Focus for 2026

-Building a portfolio of evaluation and developer-tooling projects.
-Next up: an issue triage tool for curating bug-fix datasets from real repositories.
+Shipping three evaluation-infrastructure projects in public.
+RepoProbe is the first.
+Next: an issue triage tool for curating bug-fix datasets from real repositories.

 <br>